DavidMGross/OpenFarm/CONTRIBUTING.md

 # Contributing

-By no means does contributing to OpenFarm imply contributing in a programmer capacity.
+You can contribute to OpenFarm in many ways, not just as a programmer.
 We love talking to farmers, user experience designers, community organizers, graphic designers, content writers, everyone!
 Send Rory an e-mail at [rory@openfarm.cc](mailto:rory@openfarm.cc).

 If you're keen on contributing code, sign our [Contributor License Agreement](https://www.clahub.com/agreements/openfarmcc/OpenFarm).

 ## Then!

- 1. Fork this repo (see Running Locally for more details).
+ 1. Fork this repo (see &ldquo;Running Locally&rdquo; below for more details).
  2. Fix stuff, write features, unit tests(!).
- 3. Send pull request to master.
+ 3. Send pull requests to `master`.

-Not sure where to help?
+Are you not sure where to help?
 Take a look at the [Issue Tracker](https://github.com/openfarmcc/OpenFarm/issues).
-It is advisable to let others know your intent to implement a feautre before starting, as it lets other contributors focus their efforts elsewhere.
+It is advisable for you to let others know your intent to implement a feature before you start, as this lets other contributors focus their efforts elsewhere.

 Want to see the big picture?
 We have a [project roadmap](https://docs.google.com/spreadsheets/d/13_VQDOm8HpM49Ql3HyNfL9ut5JlqbLEDA9yEk5OqgqU/edit?usp=sharing) for that!